madelinepropis/School_District_Analysis/README.md

 The incorrect grades put into the system changed the dataset more when null values were included in totals.
 Once, Thomas High School averages did not include the null values in the totals, the data did not seem to change much.
 Overall, removing the ninth-graders' grades did not greatly impact the overall findings when Thomas High Schools averages were only for grades 10-12.

-Some significant findings were that when replacing the Thomas High School ninth-graders' grades, the passing rates for math, reading and overall decreased when looking at the school level view.
-Additionally, the analysis shows that removing the grades was not extremely impactful at district level view as all of the metrics were decreased by less than a percent.
-Both the total number of students and the total student budget remained the same when removing the grades as the python code only removed the grades from the ninth-graders at Thomas High School.
-Another finding was that ....